garthtee/time/README.md

 ## Development

 Run `npm run devWeb` to start the front-end server.
 Navigate to `http://localhost:4200/`.
 Run `npm run devServer` to start the back-end server.
 Navigate to `http://localhost:3000/`.
+If you run both commands at the same time youwill have the full functionality of the application.

 ## Build